anvetsu/recoil/README.md

 Here the function passed to `:wait-fn` will be called to compute the duration between retries.
 It is passed the last result from the operation, the current value of `:wait-secs` and the number of retries remaining as arguments.
-In this particular case, it is assumed that the operation is able to report the number of seconds of downtime for the remote service and this value is use to dynamically calculate a wait duration.
+In this particular case, it is assumed that the operation is able to report the number of seconds of downtime for the remote service and this value is used to dynamically calculate a wait duration.

 A simpler strategy of exponential back-off can be implemented as follows: